 Following the implementation of the new General Data Protection Regulation (GDPR) on 25th of May 2018, this year's disclosure is fully compliant with the new requirements.
-For reports from previous years, where consent to disclose is not considered to be compliant with the new requirements, the ToVs disclosed against individuals are reallocated to the aggregate section and an updated report is produced to replace the previous one.

 7 How Gilead avoids reporting duplicate transactions

 Gilead has put in place several steps to ensure that ToVs are reported only once.
 The key step is that the Gilead Affiliate that makes the ToV is responsible for capturing the ToV.